evertrue/ntp_cluster-cookbook/README.md

-The concept behind this type of NTP Cluster is to have a cluster that is consistent enough to run time sensitive distributed applications like cassandra where nodes in the application cluster need to be completely in sync with each other (read microseconds) and wall clock time.
-To acomplish this a Single *true* time server (master) is synced with the outside world.
-All application servers sync with this server or it's standby slaves in the event of failure.
+The concept behind this type of NTP Cluster is to have a cluster that is consistent enough to run time sensitive distributed applications like cassandra where nodes in the application cluster needs to be completely in sync with each other (read microseconds) and reasonably close to wall clock time < 50ms.
+To acomplish this a single *true* time server (master) is synced with the outside world.
+All application servers sync with this server (or its standby standbys in the event of failure).
 This ensures that all the application servers are obtaining their time from the exact same source, whereas with a public pool you are getting time from different servers all the time.